Welcome

 5 pm - A Star Trek:The Next Generation Watch Party & Discussion w/Prof. Jon (Donate)

-This week’s episode: The Hunted
+This week’s episode: Captain’s Holiday

 ? pm - Sunday Soul Social (Following Star Trek) w/Lane